mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 # Unlocking Efficiency and Accuracy in E-commerce Customer Support with SearchAI RAG

+## Introduction

-In the fast-paced realm of e-commerce, customer support efficiency can make or break a company's reputation.
-In our latest project, we deployed a SearchAI Retrieval-Augmented Generation (RAG) solution for a client to enhance their customer care agents' ability to provide accurate and timely answers using the rich information contained in their knowledge repository.
-This solution leverages generative AI to ensure precision in responses.
-However, while the accuracy of the model was impressive, the generative AI bill shot up.
-Here's a deep dive into our journey, challenges faced, and the solutions that led us to an optimal balance between cost-efficiency and accuracy.
+In the rapidly evolving world of e-commerce, the efficiency of customer support can significantly impact a company's reputation.
+Our recent project involved deploying a SearchAI Retrieval-Augmented Generation (RAG) solution for a client.
+This solution was designed to enhance customer care agents' ability to deliver timely and accurate responses using the vast information from their knowledge repository.
+By leveraging generative AI, we aimed to maintain high precision in responses.
+However, despite the impressive accuracy of the model, we encountered a sharp increase in the generative AI operational costs.
+Here’s an in-depth look at our journey, the challenges we faced, and the solutions that helped us strike a balance between cost-efficiency and accuracy.

 ## The Challenge

+Our target was to handle an anticipated load of 500 million requests per year, approximately translating to 40 million requests per month.
+The financial implications were daunting—the annual bill for the large language model (LLM) reached a staggering $2 million.
+This presented a significant challenge for our client.
+While we had succeeded in improving the accuracy of customer support, the operational costs had become unsustainable.
+We needed to find a solution that balanced cost-efficiency without compromising the accuracy offered by the generative AI.
+Here’s how we approached and tackled this complex issue.

+## Initial Implementation

-Our goal was to handle an expected load of 500 million requests per year, or approximately 40 million requests per month.
-The core use case was straightforward: whenever a customer posed a question to an agent, the SearchAI system would automatically fetch the most relevant answers from a pre-ingested knowledge base.
+The primary use case was quite straightforward: whenever a customer asked a question to an agent, the SearchAI system would automatically retrieve the most relevant answers from a pre-ingested knowledge base.
+Our initial setup involved segmenting knowledge articles into HTML chunks and processing these chunks through GPT-3.5-turbo-16k, as it supported the required token limit (approximately 6500 tokens per query).
+This method achieved an impressive answer accuracy rate of 80%.

 ## Technical Blueprint